 Accounting encompasses a broad range of responsibilities, including collecting financial data, recording transactions, and analyzing and presenting this information.
 Accountants may work with individuals or businesses to help determine their financial status, and they may be involved in making decisions based on financial records.

 Because accountants are responsible for keeping detailed and accurate records of all financial dealings—and may be tasked with performing audits—those interested in accounting as a career path must be extremely detail-oriented.
 In addition to advanced math skills, those pursuing a degree in accounting should be comfortable working individually, analyzing complex data sets, and organizing numerical information into clear visual formats such as charts and graphs.
+Earning an online accounting degree to pursue an accounting career could be a sensible option for people who possess these characteristics.

 Who Is Accounting a Good Major For, and What Skills are Required?